MARY AIKENHEAD EDUCATION AUSTRALIA

 Mary Aikenhead Education Australia sponsors and promotes exemplary contemporary education, in the Catholic tradition, principally for young women.
 At the heart of this ministry is a sustained commitment to serve others, particularly the poor and marginalised.

-In their governance role, the Trustees of Mary Aikenhead Ministries appoint the Board Directors of each of the four Colleges and SVHA.
+In their governance role, the Directors of Mary Aikenhead Education (MAE) Ltd appoint the Board Directors of each of the four Colleges.

 Marist Centre, 1 Dawson Street